Thickening agent: Petrochemistry

 In petrochemistry, gelling agents, also called solidifiers, are chemicals capable of reacting with oil spills and forming rubber-like solids.
 The gelled coagulated oil then can be removed from the water surface by skimming, suction devices, or nets.
 Calm or only moderately rough sea is required.

 Flame fuel thickening compounds

 Napalm gel concentration and rheology - Napalm thickener is an impure hydroxyaluminum di-soap.

-Various materials are used to convert liquid explosives to a gel form.
-Nitrocellulose and other nitro esters are often used.
-Other possibilities include nitrated guar gum.

 Many fuels used in incendiary devices require thickening for increased performance.
 Aluminium salts of fatty acids are frequently used.
 Some formulations (e.g. Napalm-B) use polymeric thickeners.
 Thickened pyrophoric agent, a pyrophoric replacement of napalm, is a triethylaluminium thickened with polyisobutylene.

 Fuel thickeners are mostly composed of the same thickeners as polar liquids (water), due to the fact that they are amphiphile, that is, they have a polar and an apolar group.
 The only change is in the orientation of these groups.
 In the non-polar medium reverse micelle formation occurs.

 Because the hydrocarbon-hydrocarbon type intermolecular interactions are the weakest, the reverse micelle is much more unstable than the normal micelle.
 The main gelled fuel precursors are commonly derived from weak acids and strong or weak bases.